fixie-ai/ai-jsx/readme.md

 ## Examples

-For a full set of examples, see (here)[https://github.com/fixie-ai/ai-jsx/tree/main/packages/examples].
+For a full set of examples, see [the examples package](https://github.com/fixie-ai/ai-jsx/tree/main/packages/examples).

 ## Contributing